vadikko2/food_recommend/slackbot/README.md

 # Slack Alert Bot

-The slack alert bot module read messages about different events from configured RabbitMQ queues and push them to appropriate slack channels.
+The slack alert bot module read messages about different events from allocated RabbitMQ queues and push them to appropriate slack channels.

 There are some steps for deploy alert bot.